poinck/lampe/README.md

 # Readme: lampe

-**lampe:**
+**lampe (-bash):**

-Interactive bash-script to control your Philips Hue lights.
+Interactive bash-script to control your Philips Hue lights connected to the bridge.

 ![lampe](/lampe.png)